-- Near-Term (1975-1977): In the next 2-3 years, there are only a few steps that can be taken to increase domestic energy supply particularly due to the long lead time for new production.
-Oil imports will thus continue to rise unless demand is curbed. - II.
-Mid-Term (1975-1985): In the next ten years, there is greater flexibility.
-A number of actions can be taken to increase domestic supply, convert from foreign oil to domestic coal and nuclear energy, and reduce demand -- if the Nation takes tough actions.
+- Near-Term (1975-1977): In the next 2-3 years, there are I. only a few steps that can be taken to increase domestic energy supply particularly due to the long lead time for new production.
+Oil imports will thus continue to rise unless demand is curbed. - Mid-Term (1975-1985): In the next ten years, there is greater flexibility.
+A number of actions can be taken to increase domestic supply, convert from foreign oil to increase domestic supply, convert from foreign oil to domestic coal and nuclear energy, and reduce demand - if the Nation takes tough actions.
 Vulnerability to an embargo can be eliminated.